by Bob Jensen

 I prefer to cast for pike and muskies.
 Trolling works very well also, but when casting, you get to see the follows and you can confirm that there are fish in the area.

 There are lots of baits that will attract muskies and northern pike.
 Many, many fish every year are taken on hard baits like jerkbaits and crankbaits, but I almost always reach for a spinner first.
 I believe that an angler will get better hooksets with spinners.
-Also the ones that I use the most, Bird-Shot Bucktails and Bionic Bucktails, are easier to fish.
+Also, the one that I use the most is the Reed-Runner Magnum Spinnerbait, which is easy to fish.
 Start with natural colors in clear water and brighter colors in stained water, but don’t hesitate to try the opposite.
 If you’re getting follows but no connections, do something else.

 You’ll probably catch more bass, walleyes, or panfish in a day this time of year, but if your goal is to catch one of the biggest fish that swim in the lake, that would be a musky or pike, and now is a great time to get after them.